CSU Policy: Cost Transfers on Sponsored Projects

 The Office of Management and Budget’s Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (“Uniform Guidance”), 2 CFR 200.400, Subpart E, Cost Principles, requires that the institution must be able to explain and justify all charges transferred onto federal awards, whether the costs are transferred from some other federally-sponsored account, a non-federal account, or a University account.
 Section 200.405(c) states:

-Colorado State University expects costs to be charged to the appropriate sponsored project account when first incurred, but there are some circumstances in which it may be necessary to transfer expenditures to or from a sponsored account subsequent to the initial recording of the charge in the general ledger.
-This policy provides requirements and guidance to be followed to assure sound financial management of sponsored projects accounts, accurate reporting, and compliance with federal law.
+Colorado State University expects costs to be charged to the appropriate sponsored project account when first incurred, but there are some circumstances in which it may be necessary to transfer expenditures to or from a sponsored account after the initial recording of the charge in the general ledger.
+This policy provides requirements and guidance to be followed to ensure sound financial management of sponsored projects accounts, accurate reporting, and compliance with federal law.

 APPLICATION OF THIS POLICY